topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 1. Routing improvements for better navigation and link sharing.
 2. Displaying additional data, provided by subsquid, for existing entities.
-3. Improving the parsing of event and extrinsic parameters.
+3. Improving the parsing of events and extrinsics parameters.
-4. Improvements to the explorer display on mobile and tablet devices.
+4. Improvements to the explorer displaying on mobile and tablet devices.
-5. Establish an infrastructure for communication with users and developers (twitter, telegram, medium).
-6. Custom display of extrinsic data that are transfers and cross-chain messages.
+5. Custom displaying of extrinsic data that are transfers and cross-chain messages.

 ![Transfers table](https://res.cloudinary.com/topmonks/image/upload/v1661765190/calamar/transfers.png)
 ![XCM transfer page](https://res.cloudinary.com/topmonks/image/upload/v1661494067/calamar/xcm-transfer-page.png)

-7. Expanding the account page to include the name if set and asset values and their statuses from all listed parachains, including dollar values and graphs for visualization.
+6. Extending the account page to include the name if set and asset values and their statuses from all listed parachains, including dollar values and graphs for visualization.

 ![Account page](https://res.cloudinary.com/topmonks/image/upload/v1661767600/calamar/account.png)

-8. Adding a dashboard for chains that will show statistics and tables of the latest extrinsics, transfers and cross-chain messages.
+7. Adding a dashboard for chains that will show statistics and tables of the latest extrinsics, transfers and cross-chain messages.

 ![Home page](https://res.cloudinary.com/topmonks/image/upload/v1661767637/calamar/homepage.png)
 ![Statistics page](https://res.cloudinary.com/topmonks/image/upload/v1661765199/calamar/statistics.png)

-9. Modifying the search to not require specifying the chain in which the search is performed.
+8. Modifying the search to not require specifying the chain in which the search is performed.

 > If this application is in response to an RFP, please indicate this on the first line of this section.
 >